 - This asana must be avoided during pregnancy and menstruation due to the twist at the abdomen.

 - If practitioner suffering from major slipped disc.

-- In case of Hyperthyroidism must avoided this asana.
+- In the case of Hyperthyroidism must avoid this asana.

-- should be avoid in case of severe back ache or spinal injury.
+- Should avoid in case of severe back ache or spinal injury.